triestpa/Police-Analysis-Python/README.md

 Name: driver_race, dtype: int64
 ```

-Most traffic stops are of white drivers, which is to be expected since [Vermont is around 94% white](https://www.census.gov/quickfacts/VT) (which makes it the 2nd-least diverse state in the nation, [behind Maine](https://www.census.gov/quickfacts/ME)).
+Most traffic stops are of white drivers, which is to be expected since [Vermont is around 94% white](https://www.census.gov/quickfacts/VT) (making it the 2nd-least diverse state in the nation, [behind Maine](https://www.census.gov/quickfacts/ME)).
 Since white drivers make up approximately 94% of the traffic stops, there's no obvious bias here for pulling over non-white drivers vs white drivers.
-Using the same methodology, however, we can also find that while black drivers make up roughly 2% of all traffic stops, [only 1.3% of Vermont's population is black](https://www.census.gov/quickfacts/VT).
+Using the same methodology, however, we can also see that while black drivers make up roughly 2% of all traffic stops, [only 1.3% of Vermont's population is black](https://www.census.gov/quickfacts/VT).

 Let's keep on analyzing the data to see what else we can learn.